kjschmidt913/cpdbProject/checkpoint-2/README.md

 ### Tableau chart 1

-### Horizontal bar charts - horizontalBarCharts.twbx
+### Horizontal bar charts
-This workbook contains 2 tabs.
+This chart set contains 2 tabs.
 In the first tab, supervisors, we can see the supervisors above the 75th complaint percentile and the unit IDs of the units they manage.
 The next tab, units, uses those units that have supervisors above the 75th percentile and shows the unit’s complaint percentile.

 ### Tableau chart 3